I Want To Close My Business and Walk Away

 Insolvent Business

 In this case, the appropriate liquidation process is Creditors’ Voluntary Liquidation (CVL).
-The CVL process enables directors to comply with their legal obligations and safeguard creditor interests.
+The CVL process enables directors to comply with legal obligations and safeguard creditor interests.

 In a CVL, the insolvency practitioner will notify the creditors of the company’s situation and invite them to make their claims.